Worksheet: Tables and Graphs of Proportional Relationships

-In this worksheet, we will practice identifying the graph of proportional relationships, determining the constant of proportionality (unit rate), and explaining the meaning of each point on the graph.
+In this worksheet, we will practice identifying graphs and tables of proportional relationships, determining the constant of proportionality (unit rate), and explaining the meaning of each set of values.

 Jennifer decided to make pizzas.
 The graph shows the number of tomatoes needed for a given number of pizzas.